sureshdsk/sureshdsk.github.io/content/blog/art-of-decision-making-thought-experiment.md

 ## How to do a thought experiment?

-I have a startup idea and I want to become an entrepreneur.
-What can I do?
-Can I quit my job today and build a startup?
+You have a startup idea and you want to become an entrepreneur.
+What's next?
+Can you quit your job today and build a startup?
 No, that decision may cost really high??
 Let's use Thought Experiment to explore this idea.

 We can have a list of questions like these,
 ```